MileHacker Logo

 • Collection Highlights: Silk Road relics, local ethnic culture displays, pottery, bronzes, ancient textiles.

-• Art Galleries: Limited; local cultural centers might host small exhibitions with local artists.
+• Art Galleries: Limited; community cultural centers may host small exhibitions featuring local artists.

 • Cultural Centers: Jiuquan Grand Theatre might host occasional Chinese opera or dance for local audiences.